"The Church. Triumphant, Militant, Suffering"

 The office of bishop was under the authority and power of the apostles to be passed on to others Sacramentally, which allowed for the Sacramental growth of the Church.
 The death of a bishop also called for his being succeeded by another.
 This is referenced the New Testament when Matthias is appointed as the successor of Judas. ( Acts 1:15-26 )

 The bishops of today are the successors of the apostles.
 Their ordination can be traced back in a line of succession by Sacramental ordination directly to the apostles.
 To better illustrate the significance of this, the Sacrament of Holy Orders involves the laying on of hands, which means that the succession of bishops going all the way back to the apostles is connected by physical touch.
-The bishop who has been commonly referred to as "the pope" since the early third century is the bishop who is elected to succeed Peter as the head of the bishops of the Church.
+The bishop who has been commonly referred to as "the pope" is the bishop who is elected to succeed Peter as the head of the bishops of the Church.
 The present pope, Francis, is the 265th successor of Saint Peter the Apostle.
 The line of popes is likewise unbroken and can be traced all the way back to Peter.

 A list of the 266 popes from Saint Peter the Apostle down to his present day successor, Francis, along with their biographies, can be found here.

-This Church was established as a religious Tradition that was intended to be practiced and primarily preserved in the Sacraments and in the Sacred Liturgy of the Mass, which can only be celebrated by an apostle, one of his successors or a priest.
+This Church was established by Jesus Christ as a religious Tradition that was intended to be practiced and primarily preserved in the Sacraments and in the Sacred Liturgy of the Mass, which can only be celebrated by an apostle, one of his successors or a priest.
 When we say "priest" that is to say, a Catholic priest who was ordained by a bishop, who is himself a successor of one of the original twelve apostles.
 The priesthood, being an extension of a bishop's authority and charism.

 In the above ways we can say that one explanation for what the Catholic Church is would be that it is the Church that Jesus Christ founded and promised that the gates of the netherworld would not prevail against.
 The original and True Christian Church.